-Good Design Australia was formerly known as the Industrial Design Council of Australia (IDCA).
-60 years on, we continue to proudly promote and recognise excellence in design, creativity and innovation in Australia and abroad.
+Good Design Australia was originally established as the Industrial Design Council of Australia (IDCA).
+More than 65 years on, we continue to proudly promote and recognise excellence in design, creativity and innovation in Australia and abroad.

 Scroll down to read our history and major milestones since being established in 1958 or select a year on the right to jump ahead.

 The Council is conceived as a national umbrella organisation, based on the British ‘Design Council’ model.

 The aim of the IDCA is to establish, maintain and promote high standards of design in manufactured goods, and to foster the understanding and appreciation of design in the community at large.

 Mr Derek Wrigley and Mr Fred Ward play an instrumental role in the establishment of the IDCA which emanates from their offices of the Australian National University Design Unit.

 The inaugural Director, Mr Colin Barrie and his Administrative Officer, Ms Beth Chalmers host the first IDCA Council meeting in the ANU Council Room.